Josh Duggar Update 2017 Reveals Weight Gain And Beard As Anna, Kids And Family Face Losing Job & House

 Josh Duggar’s journey back to mainstream news has not been easy.
-While his wife Anna, kids and his family are very supportive of the recovery of his reputation, the court of law as well as his fans are not so quick to forgive him of his past wrongdoings.
+While his wife Anna, kids and his family are very supportive of the recovery of his reputation, the court of law, as well as his fans, are not so quick to forgive him of his past wrongdoings.
 That pressure has evidently been big on him, as Josh was revealed having gained some weight and growing a beard at the family conference in Texas.

 While the 29-year-old Duggar likes to keep his face clean, making sure that beard does not creep back onto his face, this time, it looked as though he had too much going on to trim his facial hair.